-Traditionally, most flu vaccines are produced using hens’ eggs, though the manufacturing process includes steps that reduce the presence of egg protein to a tiny trace.
-If you have a past history of severe allergic reactions to eggs then we would recommend you not being vaccinated using a vaccine produced in eggs.
+Traditionally, most flu vaccines are produced using hens’ eggs, though the manufacturing process includes steps that reduces the presence of egg protein to a tiny trace.
+If you have a past history of severe allergic reactions to eggs, then we would recommend choosing one of the alternative vaccines.

 True egg allergy is very rare: we will usually vaccinate people who report no problems when eating egg products such as cakes or egg pasta as the traces of egg protein are miniscule and can be tolerated.